 My family and I bought way too many apples at a pick-your-own farm recently–that’s my grandson lugging one of the baskets we picked.
 As a result, we’ve been eating them both raw and cooked nearly every day.
 I like traditional baked apples, but I also like having baked apples ready, from start to finish, in less than 15 minutes.
+So, most of the time, I make hurry-up microwave-baked apples.

 Microwave-baked apples come out tender and appetizing, but quite different from oven baked.
 Juices don’t evaporate from the dish; the apples don’t cook down much; and they keep more of their color than oven baked.